tobyweston/learn-scala-java-devs/errata.md

-# Errata for _Scala for Java Developers: A PracticalPrimer for Java Developers_
+# Errata for _Scala for Java Developers: A Practical Primer_

 On **page xx** [Summary of error]: